CTAs are All Around Us

 1. Enter the Level of the Funnel you’d like to address.

 2. Enter the Strength of the CTA

 4. Press search

 5. If you don’t get results, try again.
 For example, there aren’t a lot of low strength CTAs at the Bottom of the Funnel…

-Thanks for sticking with me all the way through this explanation of CTAs.
-I hope this tool gives you some good results.
-As I mentioned earlier, we will be updating this tool so if there is something you’d like to see added, shoot us a message.
+Thanks for sticking with me all the way through this explanation of CTAs; I hope this database tool gives you good results.
+As I mentioned earlier, we’ll be updating it, so shoot us a message if there’s something you’d like to see added.

 DOWNLOAD OUR MARKETING PLAYBOOK